What Is Deep Reading and Why It Is Important

 I've noticed the people in my life don't read much anymore, and it makes me a little sad.
 When asked, they'll usually shrug and say they don't have time.
-Or if they're being more candid, they'll admit they can't concentrate long enough to finish an entire book anymore.
+Or if they're more candid, they'll admit they can't concentrate long enough to finish an entire book anymore.
 My anecdotal evidence skews even more sharply away from reading when I talk to younger people who have lived in front of screens since childhood.

 My son has grown up surrounded by books but equates reading with drudgery.
 He and his friends live their social lives primarily online; books are only read when assigned.
 The assigned reading they do in school doesn't help.
 It checks all the right diversity boxes while doing nothing to ignite a teenage boy's imagination to read for pleasure.